 1945, Feb.
 7. Camp Springs Army Air Field renamed Andrews Field after Lt.
 Gen. Frank M. Andrews.

 1948, June 24.
 Andrews Field renamed Andrews Air Force Base following creation of separate Air Force in 1947.

 1954, May 17.
 Thurgood Marshall and NAACP won Brown v.
 Board decision of U.S. Supreme Court.
 Following ruling, African Americans were able to apply to undergraduate programs at University of Maryland in Baltimore, University of Maryland at College Park, and at State Teachers Colleges at Frostburg, Salisbury, and Towson.

 1954, Oct.
 15. Bladensburg flooded during Hurricane Hazel.

 1954, Nov.
 U.S. Army Corps of Engineers started Anacostia River Flood Control and Navigation Project.

 1959, May.
 Goddard Space Flight Center opened in Greenbelt.

 1960-1968.
 Levitt and Sons constructed Belair at Bowie "Levittown" housing.

 1963.
-Montgomery Teachers College at Bowie renamed Bowie State College.
+Maryland Teachers College at Bowie renamed Bowie State College.

 1963, Aug.
 28. Cars, trains, and busloads of demonstrators entered Maryland on route to March on Washington, DC.